Project Settings in Fire & Water

 If you select a device in the settings view, this change will apply to the single project whose settings you are currently editing.

-If you select a device from the CrossBox popup in the toolbar, this will update the "CrossBox Device ID" setting for all projects in the current solution that the selected device is applicable to.
+If you select a device from the CrossBox popup in the toolbar, this will update the "CrossBox" and/or "CrossBox Device ID" setting for all projects in the current solution that the selected device is applicable to.

 For example, if you have two iOS projects and an Android project open, selecting an iOS device from the toolbar will update both iOS projects to use this device, but will (obviously) not affect the Android project.